SocketDev/security-research/README.md

 non-Socket owned code.

 We believe that vulnerability disclosure is a two-way street.
 Vendors, as well as researchers, must act responsibly.
-This is why Google adheres to a 90-day disclosure deadline.
+This is why Socket adheres to a 90-day disclosure deadline.
 We notify vendors of vulnerabilities immediately, with details shared in public with the defensive community after 90 days, or sooner if the vendor releases a fix.